marianol/simple6502/firmware/README.md

 - BASIC: will start with MS Basic from 1976 to be period correct and have Woz and Gates code in the same ROM
 - Some LOAD/SAVE feature to put binaries in memory though serial for testing.
 Maybe as an updat eto WozMon??

-Will come up with some other stuff with 32K I have space for stuff.
+Will come up with some other stuff with 32K I have space for stuff

+## Status

+**Version 0.1.0:**

+- Tested and working in board rev 1.6
+- Features:
+  - Wozmon